jack23curtin/Image-Transform/README.md

 if random.sample(set([0, 1, 2]), 1) == [0]:
 ```

-If you would like to increase the probability,you can add more numbers other than 1 to the array and change it to not:
+If you would like to increase the probability,you can add more numbers other than 1 to the array and change the expression to not:
 ```
 #Gives a 2/3 chance
 if random.sample(set([0, 1, 2,]), 1) != [0]: